SageHack/hacklair/content/code-with-php.md

 ### Python MyCLI

 [MyCLI](https://github.com/dbcli/mycli) is a very powerful tool.
-It's way better than default command line tools you'll get.
-To install use "sudo apt-get install python-pip ; sudo pip install mycli".
+It's way better than the default command line tools you'll get.
+To install, use "sudo apt-get install python-pip ; sudo pip install mycli".
 Then use as any other MySQL command line tools.